ferd/batchio/README.md

 `total`, `sent`, and `dropped`.
 Using `erlang:process_info/2` on that process will allow someone to inspect the lossiness of items in flight, in absolute terms.

+## Roadmap ##

+- Allow dynamic configuration changes in a proper API
+- Test configuration changes
+- Figure out multiple-encoding support.
+Right now, batchio assumes that all output will use the same final encoding by just calling `io_lib:format/2` at the call site, rather than at the IO server (which is faster, but possibly wrong).

+## Contributing ##

+Send in a pull request including the changes, tests, and a description of what the changes do (and why it is necessary).

+The test suite as it is is a bit complex, as it sets up middlemen group leaders to forward IO properly.

+## Changelog ##

+- 1.0.0: Proper `page_size` overflow handling.
+In 0.1.0, a message larger than
+ the page size would have never made it through and would have needed to be dropped from the buffer (which would have needed to fill up) before message output could resume.
+This version makes it so that when a message too large is found, the current page is sent, and then the message larger than the `page_size` is sent alone.
+- 0.1.0: Initial commit